streamlink/streamlink/docs/cli.rst

 Once logged in, the plugin makes sure to save the session credentials to avoid asking your username and password again.

-Neverthless, these credentials are valid for a limited amount of time, so it might be a good idea to save your username and password in your :ref:`configuration file <cli-streamlinkrc>` anyway.
+Nevertheless, these credentials are valid for a limited amount of time, so it might be a good idea to save your username and password in your :ref:`configuration file <cli-streamlinkrc>` anyway.